James Henry Beard

 James Henry Beard (April 22, 1812 – October 20, 1893) was an American painter who specialized in the genre of portraits.
 He was elected as a member of the National Academy of Design in 1872.

 Early life

 Beard was born in Buffalo, New York on April 22, 1812 and later died in Flushing, Queens, New York in 1893.
 The son of English and Scottish immigrants, Beard's artistic interest and recognition of his capability took no time to blossom.
 It was after the Beard family's relocation to Ohio that he began the serious pursuit of honing his artistic capabilities.

 Ohio

-Beard began with a wide variety of painting techniques such as watercolor, acrylic, and pastel.
+Beard began with a variety of techniques such as watercolor and pastel.
 It was in Painesville, Ohio that Beard studied under Jarvis Frary Hanks.
 His preferred genre of art was portrait painting; Henry Clay, John Quincy Adams, and Don Quixote are just a few of the figures he chose to depict.